Alaska Army National Guard

 The Alaska Army National Guard is a component of the United States Army and the Alaska Department of Military and Veterans Affairs.
 Along with the Alaska Air National Guard, it makes up the Alaska National Guard.
 Alaska Army National Guard units are trained and equipped as part of the United States Army.
 The same ranks and insignia are used and National Guardsmen are eligible to receive all United States military awards.
 The Alaska Guard also bestows a number of state awards for local services rendered in or to the state of Alaska.

-In 2006, the Alaska Army National Guard was composed of approximately 1850 soldiers and maintained 77 armories and other facilities, including Fort Greely.
+In 2025, the Alaska Army National Guard was composed of approximately 1,190 soldiers and maintained many armories and other facilities, including Fort Greely.

 History

 The Alaska Army National Guard was originally formed in 1940-41.
 However, since the Second World War, the Alaska Army National Guard had not seen significant overseas deployments.
 It appears that the 207th Infantry Battalion was active in the state after the Second World War, with its distinctive unit insignia and coat of arms originally approved on 4 June 1952.
 However it was rescinded (cancelled) on 10 May 1960.